erilu/R-for-data-science-walkthrough/r4ds_chapters1-3_walkthrough.md

 There are 234 rows and 11 columns in the data set.

-3.What does the drv variable describe?
+### 3. What does the drv variable describe?
 Read the help for ?mpg to find out.

 ``` r
 ?mpg